abhisheknaiidu/shortski/README.md

 <hr>

 - Download the `shortski.plist` file.
+- Change username's and url's for all the handle's and add your's :p
-- Navigate to System Preferences → Keyboard → Text
+- Save it and Navigate to System Preferences → Keyboard → Text
 - Drag and drop the downloaded `shortski.plist` to the `text` window.